• Home

 3) Buy Groceries, Not Fine Dining – The purpose of your vacation is most likely to explore a new area that you’ve never experienced, not to eat at a chain restaurant that is prevalent in your own hometown.
 With a week-long vacation, it is much cheaper to go to the grocery store at the beginning of the trip than to eat out for every meal.
 This small tip could very easily save you $200-$400!

 4) Learn From the Locals – No matter where you’re vacationing to, there will be “must see” attractions that are sent your way which aren’t really that great of an experience.
 Unfortunately, you won’t know this until your money is already spent!
-Do your due-diligence on this one and try to learn from the locals.
-Find a blog about local fun or connect with a friend or a friend that can give you some quick tips on what to see.
-Often times, the best attractions are the ones that are free!
+Do your due diligence on this one and try to learn from the locals.
+Whether your vacation is at the luxurious belmond cap juluca in Anguilla or a magnificent riad in Morocco, find a blog about local fun or connect with a friend of a friend that can give you some quick tips on what to see.
+Oftentimes, the best attractions are the ones that are free!

 5) Explore, Then Do – For many of us, when we go on vacation we feel like we have to hurry up and do as much as we can, but this is no way to vacation at all.
 Once you finally get home, you’re more exhausted than when you left, and you’re way poorer than you expected too!
 Instead of charging forward and doing a bunch of activities that are presented to you that first day, take it easy and go for a stroll around the city.
 Make a mental note of what you’d like to do and see.
 Not only will you enjoy yourself more, but you’ll have save some of that money in your pocket.